 It could only be ideologically or symbolically administered without full agency (to answer critics mentioned above), as successful administration of nitrous oxide depends on self-administration.

-The 50/50 mixture of N2O with oxygen used in hospitals is eliminated through the lungs, not the liver, making it a safe option for mother and baby if self-administered properly.
+The 50/50 mixture of N2O with oxygen used in hospitals is eliminated buy ativan in usa through the lungs, not the liver, making it a safe option for mother and baby if self-administered properly.
 Women in countries that offer nitrous oxide (“gas and air”) routinely at both hospital and home births find it absolutely bizarre that the option is not available in the United States.
 Nitrous oxide is a medical gas that can be discontinued as quickly and easily as it is started.
 The effects are completely gone within five minutes.

 Consider the Source: An Interview with Judith Rooks regarding nitrous oxide – Judith Rooks is a midwifery researcher that has long been fighting to get nitrous oxide available in the US for laboring women.
 This interview includes studies regarding safety and mode of delivery and effects on the mother, labor, and baby.
 Also included in this article is a video of a woman using nitrous oxide during her labor/birth.